Sacramento SPCA

 Logo Design

-Merchandise
+Merchandise Design

-Magazine Spread Design
+Magazine Page Design

 One of my biggest challenges with this project was making each document easily editable in Microsoft Word.
 Per the request of the translation company, I made every document in Word following the new guidelines and standards for the forms I had created.